SelinaMangaroo/ocr-processing-pipeline/README.md

 Because boto3 follows AWS's default credential provider chain, it automatically uses the credentials from ~/.aws/credentials when no aws_access_key_id or aws_secret_access_key are explicitly passed.

-If you’re switching between .env and ~/.aws/credentials, the environment variables will take precedence when both are present.
+If you’re switching between .env and ~/.aws/credentials, the environment variables will take precedence if both are present.

+In ``~/.aws/credentials``
 ```
 [default]
 aws_access_key_id = YOUR_ACCESS_KEY_ID
 aws_secret_access_key = YOUR_SECRET_ACCESS_KEY
 ```

-2. Create an S3 Bucket
+### Create an S3 Bucket

 Go to the S3 Console: